Framinus/dominion-deck/README.md

 ### Bonus features:

 - Allow user to select options other than game choice to determine sets:
-  - # of attack cards
+  - number of attack cards
-  - # of powerful cards (subjective, but it's my deckbuilder!)
+  - number of powerful cards (subjective, but it's my deckbuilder!)
   - cost distribution